panosl1/cm-ml-docs/GettingStarted.md

 * Click on the `Create` button

 ![New model (top)](images/new-model-top-half.jpg)

+If your system does not have a GPU select the `Torch` tab instead of `Caffe`.

 ![New model (bottom)](images/new-model-bottom-half.jpg)

 While training the model, you should see the expected completion time on the right side: